-This article provides instructions on setting up Microsoft® ExchangeTM 2003 Mail server to relay email through MailChannels Cloud.
+This article provides instructions on setting up Microsoft® ExchangeTM 2003 Mail server to relay email through MailChannels Outbound Filtering.
 To route all outgoing mails via the outgoing smarthost, please complete the following steps in order.

 - Using the Exchange System Manager, navigate to the Servers container.

 - Using the Protocols container drop down, find the SMTP protocol and select Default SMTP Virtual Server.

 - Right click on the default SMTP virtual server and choose Properties.